 Net Present Value of future cash flows: estimate the cash flows that the target company would generate if operated on a stand-alone basis.
 Next, discount those cash flows to take into account the riskiness and the timing of those cash flows.
 Often cash flows are detailed for only a limited period (say the next 5 or 7 years) and any subsequent cash flows are grouped together in a terminal value based on some blanket assumptions on growth and investment requirements.

-Balance sheet metrics: Use book value, i.e. what is given on the balance sheet.
+Balance sheet metrics: Use document value, i.e. what is given on the balance sheet.
 This works better if a company’s most valuable assets are indeed on the balance sheet, e.g., physical capital but not human capital.
 This method is not forward looking.
 Alternatively, liquidation value of the target company could be used.
 This is the expected price of physical assets in a quick sell.

 Relative valuation: Analyze what a firm is worth by comparing with other firms.